XBraid/xbraid/docs/Example.md

 7. **Access**: This function allows the user access to XBraid and the current solution vector at time *t*.
 This is most commonly used to print solution(s) to screen, file, etc...
    The user defines what is appropriate output.
-Notice how you are told the time value of the vector *u* and even more information in *astatus*.
-This lets you tailor the output to only certain time values.
+Notice how you are told the time value *t* of the vector *u* and even more information in *astatus*.
+This lets you tailor the output to only certain time values at certain Braid iterations.
+Querrying *astatus* for such information is done through _braid_AccessStatusGet**(..)_ routines.\n

-   Eventually, this routine will allow for broader access to XBraid and computational steering.

-   If access_level is 2 (see [braid_SetAccessLevel](@ref braid_SetAccessLevel) ), then
-   *Access* is called every XBraid iteration and on every XBraid level.
-In this case, *astatus* can be querried using the braid_AccessStatusGet**() functions, to determine the current XBraid level and iteration.
-This allows for even more detailed tracking of the simulation.
+   The frequency of the calls to *access* is controlled through [braid_SetAccessLevel](@ref braid_SetAccessLevel).
+For instance, if access_level is set to 2, then *access* is called every Braid iteration and on every Braid level.
+In this case, querrying *astatus* to determine the current XBraid level and iteration will be useful.
+This scenario allows for even more detailed tracking of the simulation.\n

+   Eventually, this routine will allow for broader access to XBraid and computational steering.\n

-   See examples/drive-02 and examples/drive-04 for more advanced uses of the *Access* function.
+   See examples/drive-02 and examples/drive-04 for more advanced uses of the *access* function.
-   Drive-04 uses *Access* to write solution vectors to a GLVIS visualization port, and examples/drive-02 uses *Access* to write to .vtu files.
+   Drive-04 uses *access* to write solution vectors to a GLVIS visualization port, and examples/drive-02 uses *access* to write to .vtu files.

          int
          my_Access(braid_App          app,